antonioscalaunina/pyANTI-FASc/README.md

 This module includes:

    - A mesh generator that generates input mesh file from a nodes and faces discretization.
 A set of pre-computed discretization of the main subducting slabs worldwide is also provided.
-These mesh discretizations are based on Slab 2.0.
-A plot of the available meshed subducting plates can be found [here](https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467).
+These mesh discretizations are based on [Slab 2.0](https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467).
 These meshes are composed by triangular elements having sides in a range between 10 and 15 km.
+The available modelled slabs, released with this version of the software is shown [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/map_of_slabs.png)

 2 - **Rupture areas computation**: